jeancarl/tjbot-labs/emotional-light/nodejs/README.md

     /* Step #9 */
     ```

-2. In order for TJBot to listen and transcribe audio, we first need to configure it with a microphone.
+2. For TJBot to listen and transcribe audio, we first need to configure it with a microphone.
 The first argument to the TJBot constructor is an array of hardware available.
 Add `"microphone"` to this array.

     ```
     var tj = new TJBot(
       ["microphone"],
     ```

 3. TJBot uses the Watson Speech to Text service from IBM Cloud to transcribe the audio.
-If you don't have an IBM Cloud account, sign up at [https://bluemix.net](https://bluemix.net).
-Sign into your account.
+Sign into your IBM Cloud account.

 4. Click the **Catalog** link in the top menu of the IBM Cloud dashboard.